albtad01/FK-Equation_NeuroDisease/README.md

 ## Overview

 This repository contains a C++/MPI solver for the Fisher–Kolmogorov equation modeling protein spreading in neurodegenerative diseases.
 The diffusion tensor supports anisotropy with different axonal fields and an optional white/gray matter split.
-The code uses deal.II (fully distributed triangulations) and Trilinos (solvers/AMG).
+The code uses deal.II and Trilinos.
+The scalability tests were performed on MeluXina, a petascale supercomputer within the EuroHPC Joint Undertaking.

 **Folders**
 ```
 .
 ├─ docs/    # report, notes, spreadsheets
 ├─ media/   # figures, GIFs, videos (see TDP.gif above)
-├─ mesh/    # STL + Gmsh scripts (no large .msh tracked)
+├─ mesh/    # STL + Gmsh scripts
 ├─ scripts/ # scalability test scripts for MeluXina
 └─ src/     # C++ sources and parameters.csv
 ```